Fermain/-mollify/packages/lms/src/routes/content/Home Cooks/Cookery 101/module3/+page.md

 ---
-name: Subject 1 Course 2 module 3
+name: Gastronomy
-slug: example-course-2-mod-3
+slug: example-course-1-mod-3
 tags:
   - module 3
+  - gastronomy
 ---

-# Module 3
+# Gastronomy

 _Get comfortable with the basics to double your workflow efficiency!_